Intimacy

 No More Morning Erections - Is It a Sign of Declining Function?

-About 4 min read
+About 7 min read

 What Morning Erections Actually Are

 The medical term is Nocturnal Penile Tumescence (NPT).
-It's an automatic physiological response triggered by autonomic nervous system shifts during REM sleep, completely unrelated to sexual arousal.
+It is an automatic physiological response triggered by autonomic nervous system shifts during REM sleep, completely unrelated to sexual arousal.
 Healthy men experience 3-5 erections per night, each lasting 25-35 minutes.
 If you happen to wake during or just after REM sleep, you notice it as a "morning erection."

 In other words, morning erections are a barometer indicating whether the vascular, neural, and hormonal systems required for erection are functioning normally.
 They have no direct relationship to sex drive or virility.
+Jumping to the conclusion that "no morning erection equals sexual decline" is unnecessary; having correct knowledge prevents unwarranted anxiety.

 Why Morning Erections Decrease or Disappear